MacintoshGarden/Website/Documentation/Discussion Board/README.md

   * Mentioning users
   * Subscribing to threads
   * Markdown instead of BBCode / HTML
-  * Flat design instead of threaded list
+  * Flat list instead of threaded list
   * Automatic local storing and caching of external images
   * Post ranks
+  * Forum user profiles, seperate from the main user profiles

 ## Special Categories
 There are two categories which are different from the rest (at this point in time).